k8ssandra/k8ssandra/docs/content/en/components/k8ssandra-operator/_index.md

 * A control plane
 * A data plane

 The control plane creates and manages objects that exist only in the API server.
-The control plane does not deploy or manage pods.
 Note that the control plane can be installed in only one cluster; that is, in the control plane cluster.

-The data plane can be installed on any number of clusters.
-The control plane cluster can also function as the data plane.
+The data plane deploys and manages pods, and can be installed on any number of clusters.

-The data plane deploys and manages pods.
 Moreover, the data plane may interact directly with the managed applications.
 For example, the operator may call the `management-api` to create keyspaces in Cassandra.

 In each cluster, the deployed and managed pods can include [Stargate]({{< relref "/components/stargate/" >}}) and [cass-operator]({{< relref "/components/cass-operator/" >}}).